intuition-dev/mbMobile/APP-STORE.md

 ## Part II Cordova.

+0. You must have a PWA/SPA app in the cloud before this step.

 1.
 You'll need a build machine in the cloud.
 A few places that offer OSX hosting: http://macminicolo.net , http://macstadium.com , http://macincloud.com but there are others.